Murder of Karen Stitt

-Karen Stitt, a 15-year-old student at Palo Alto High School, was sexually assaulted and stabbed to death in Sunnyvale, California, on September 3, 1982.
-Stitt's murder went unsolved for nearly 40 years until forensic genealogy, the same technology used to catch the Golden State Killer, helped authorities to identify her alleged killer, Gary Gene Ramirez.
-Ramirez was arrested for Stitt's killing at his home in Makawao on the Island of Maui, Hawaii, on August 2, 2022.
+Karen Stitt, a 15-year-old American student at Palo Alto High School, was brutally raped and stabbed to death in Sunnyvale, California, on September 3, 1982.
+Karen’s ashes were spread over Mount Tamalpais in Mill Valley, California by her older sister, Suzanne.
+Stitt’s murder went unsolved for nearly 40 years until forensic genealogy, the same technology used to catch the Golden State Killer, helped authorities identify her alleged killer, Gary Gene Ramirez.
+On August 2, 2022, Ramirez was arrested for Stitt's killing.
+The arrest took place at his home in Makawao on the Island of Maui, Hawaii.
+He was convicted of first degree murder in 2025, and sentenced to life in prison.

 Murder

 On September 2, 1982, Stitt took a local bus to visit her boyfriend in Sunnyvale.
 After spending the evening together, Stitt's boyfriend walked her to the bus stop for the trip home around midnight.
 Later that morning, her nude body was found dumped at the base of a wall of a nearby business by a delivery truck driver.
 Stitt's wrists were bound with her shirt and her jacket was tied around her left ankle.
 She had been raped and had been stabbed 59 times.